This is a gear review of The Best Ultralight Backpacks for backpacking and thru-hiking in 2024.

 How We Tested

 All the Backpacking Backpacks in this review have been extensively evaluated and researched by the expert author who has many years of experience in Thru-Hiking, Backpacking, and Hiking.
 Some of the Backpacks were purchased by the author and some were supplied by the manufacturer.
 They have been rigorously tested by the author in all kinds of weather on thru-hiking and backpacking trips.
-The research, testing, and experience of the author have combined to come up with the best ultralight sleeping bags for 2024.
+The research, testing, and experience of the author have combined to come up with the best ultralight backpacks for 2024.
 Read the Review Policy for further details.

 Best Lightweight Backpacks for Backpacking 2024